 The older kind of toxicity testing

-Most often, the measure of toxicity is death.
-Though scientists also look at how growth, development, reproduction and behavior are affected.
+The measure of toxicity are death, and effects on growth, development, and reproduction.
 Most experiments are carried out on lab animals.

 Scientists look at how animals are affected by short and long term exposure to a chemical.
-For short exposures, they calculate the dose that either kills or causes any other effect in 50% of the treated population.
-For long exposures, usually the lowest dose that causes a toxic effect or the highest dose that doesn’t cause a toxic effect are obtained.
+For short-term exposures to non-humans, they calculate the dose that either kills or causes any other effect in 50% of the treated population.
+For long exposures to non-humans, they usually obtain the lowest dose that causes a toxic effect or the highest dose that doesn’t cause a toxic effect.
 (Ideally though, it is better to generate a dose-response relationship.)

 The newer kind of toxicity testing